reillymoonen/reillymoonen/README.md

 ## How to Reach Me

 - GitHub Issues or Discussions on any of my projects
-- Or just star a repo and drop a comment — I usually reply!
+- Or just star a repo and drop a comment

-## Fun Fact

-I’m constantly experimenting with ways to merge software with physical projects, whether it’s controlling fans with a microcontroller or displaying real-time system stats on an e-ink display.

----

 Thanks for stopping by!
 Feel free to check out my projects, fork something interesting, or reach out to collaborate.